unchecked_use_of_nullable_value

 Example

-#The following code produces this diagnostic because s
+The following code produces this diagnostic because s can be null at

 the point where it's referenced: